Legislative Districts:

 Percentages may not add up to 100% due to rounding.

-All estimates based on 2019 data unless stated otherwise.
+All estimates based on 2021 data unless stated otherwise.

 The FICO® Score is the consumer credit score used by most U.S. banks and credit grantors.
 It is based on data gathered by third-party consumer credit reporting agencies.

-Selected homeowner costs include mortgage payments, property taxes, utilities and condominium or mobile home fees (if applicable).
+Selected homeowner costs include mortgage payments, property taxes, utilities, and condominium or mobile home fees (if applicable).

 Gross rent includes average monthly cost of utilities (i.e., electricity, natural gas, water, sewer, and heating fuels).

-Housing cost burden is defined as spending at least 30 percent of income on housing costs or having no income.
 Severe housing cost burden is defined as spending at least 50 percent of income on housing costs or having no income.

 Extremely low-income (ELI) is defined as those with incomes at or below the federal poverty level or 30% AMI, whichever is greater.
 Rental units are both "affordable and available" to ELI renters if the gross rent meets the 30% affordability threshold and they are either available for rent or occupied by ELI renters.

 The eviction filing rate is the number of new eviction filings per 100 renter-occupied households.
+In Ohio an eviction is legally referred to as a "forcible entry and detainer" or F.E.D..

 Inflationary adjustments for rent overtime are based on the Consumer Price Index for All Urban Consumers (CPI-U), from the Bureau of Labor Statistics, for "all items less shelter."